WiFi networks

 But there’s no evidence that you need to take any precautions.

-The Ministry commissioned a report on exposures to radiofrequency fields from WiFi in two New Zealand schools.
+The Ministry of Health commissioned a report on exposures to radiofrequency fields from WiFi in two New Zealand schools.
 Read the report at Exposures to Radiofrequency Fields from WiFi in New Zealand Schools.

 An interagency committee monitors research into the health effects of radiofrequency fields.
-Find out more at Research into non-ionising radiation.
+Find out more at Research into non-ionising fields.

 Radiofrequency field exposure limits are set in NZS 2772.1:1999 Radiofrequency fields – Maximum exposure levels.
 Find out more at Radiofrequency field exposure standard.